Effective January 1, 2015

 Health care operations

-This refers to what the HCA does to keep the plan operating, including quality control, medical and legal reviews, working with auditors and examiners, and compliance reviews.
-It also includes creating new sets of data without information that could otherwise identify individual members.
+This refers to what the HCA does to keep the plan operating, including quality control, medical and legal reviews, working with auditors and examiners, compliance reviews, and using protected health information to create data sets that do not have individual member’s identifiable information.
 For example, the HCA discloses information to contracted business associates that handle claims processing and customer service, such as our plan administrator, our pharmacy benefit manager, and contractors working on subrogation.
 These business associates also must protect your privacy.
 They may in turn disclose to subcontractors of their own, and those too must protect your privacy.

 Health benefits and services